Manohar-Gunturu/Telugu_Compiler/README.md

 ![alt text](https://raw.githubusercontent.com/Manohar-Gunturu/Telugu_Compiler/master/sample.png)

-This was compiler built from scratch, without any tools.
+## This was built from scratch, without any tools.

 ## Below are the supported features
  - Integers are supported with keyword sankhya